RealKleptomane/ultimate-plex-stack/README.md

 # <img src="/ultimate_plex_stack_transparent_bg.png" width="300px" alt="The Ultimate Plex Stack"></img>

-Welcome to my stack repository!
-This repository showcases my docker compose setup for managing various media-related services using Docker containers.
+Welcome to my fork of a plex stack repository!
+This repository showcases my edits to DonMcD's docker compose setup for managing various media-related services using Docker containers.
 The compose file is meant to be modifed to each users liking as I know, not everyone has the same requirements.
 Hope you enjoy!

 Currently you can choose from the **Basic** or the **Advanced** compose